 00:37

 Now, what have kids done?
-Well, Anne Frank touched millions with her powerful account of Holocaust.
+Well, Anne Frank touched millions with her powerful account of the Holocaust.
 Ruby Bridges helped to end segregation in the United States.
-And, most recently, Charlie Simpson helped raise 120,000 pounds for Haiti, on his little bike.
-So as you can see evidenced by such examples, age has absolutely nothing to do with it.
-The traits the word “childish” addresses are seen so often in adults, that we should abolish this age-discriminatory word, when it comes criticizing behavior associated with irresponsibility and irrational thinking.
+And, most recently, Charlie Simpson helped to raise 120,000 pounds for Haiti, on his little bike.
+So as you can see by such examples, age has absolutely nothing to do with it.
+The traits the word “childish” addresses are so often in adults, that we should abolish this age-discriminatory word, when it comes to criticizing behavior associated irresponsibility and irrational thinking.

 01:14